GamesCreed

 Sherlock Holmes Chapter One

-Furthermore, Sherlock Holmes Chapter One gifts you a pistol with unlimited ammo so you are not even constrained by silly things like strategy and resource management.
-And if that wasn’t enough, the gunplay is based on bullet-time and quick-time events.
 There is no way you can lose a firefight if you only aim for the head.
-This renders entirely useless the actual interactive elements during a fight, which you can shoot to distract or stun your enemies, and killing people to progress becomes more a chore than a fun gameplay element.
-This is sad, as a few tweaks here and here would go a very long way into making it a competent mechanic.
+This renders entirely useless the actual interactive elements during a fight, which you can shoot to distract or stun your enemies, and killing people to progress becomes more of a chore than a fun gameplay element.
+This is sad, as a few tweaks here and there would go a very long way in making it a competent mechanic.

 Now for the fun part, the mystery solving.
-Mysteries are clever, well written, and well designed.
-They make you work for it but reward you with genuine eureka moments.
+Mysteries are clever, well-written, and well-designed.
+They make you work for it, but reward you with genuine eureka moments.
 The game rewards players who pay attention to details, who think critically, and who understand Sherlock’s innate talent for mystery solving.
 In this sense, the game does well what past entries already did well, and makes you feel like an actual Victorian detective.

-But, as mentioned in the introduction of this review, the pace is sometimes haled because of the lack of coherence and feedback from the game.
+But, as mentioned in the introduction of this review, the pace is sometimes halted because of the lack of coherence and feedback from the game.
 One could be close to making the right decision, but the game doesn’t offer enough feedback to let you know you are on the right path.

 Sherlock Holmes Chapter One, PC, Review, Screenshots, Gameplay, GamesCreed